krisarmstrong/seed/docs/internal/LICENSING_STRATEGY.md

 - No compliance reporting
 - No vulnerability scanning
 - Community support only (GitHub issues)
-- LuminetIQ branding in reports
+- The Seed branding in reports
 - No API access

 **License Type:** Perpetual, no expiration **Activation:** Email signup, no credit card **Use